Psy.D. Program Faculty: Lynn O'Connor, Ph.D.

 Emotion Personality and Altruism Research Group - www.eparg.org

-B.A.
-Sociology, San Francisco State University, 1969
+BA Sociology, San Francisco State University, 1969

-Ph.D.
-Clinical Psychology, The Wright Institute, 1991
+PhD Clinical Psychology, The Wright Institute, 1991

-Dr. O'Connor practices from a biopsychosocial perspective, using positive relational theory.
+Dr. O'Connor is an educator, researcher, clinician, consultant and Director of the Emotion, Personality and Altruism Research Group (EPARG) at The Wright Institute.
+As a clinician and clinical supervisor, Dr. O'Connor practices from a biopsychosocial perspective, using the integrative Control Mastery Theory for the psychological component of treatment.
 Her training included emergency psychiatry, as well as brief and long-term psychotherapy at Mount Zion, Department of Psychiatry.
-Dr. O'Connor cofacilitated a weekly Psychotherapy Research Seminar with Joseph Weiss from 1992 to 2000.
+Dr. O'Connor co-facilitated a weekly Psychotherapy Research Seminar with Joseph Weiss from 1992 to 2000.

 In 2001, Dr. O'Connor received the Raymond D. Fowler Award from the American Psychological Association of Graduate Students (APAGS) for her outstanding contributions to graduate students' professional development.
 In 2006, Dr. O'Connor's contributions to contemporary feminism were recognized in a biographical entry in Feminists Who Changed America, 1963 – 1975, Barbara J. Love, editor.